James E. Cutting

 James Eric Cutting is an American cognitive scientist and researcher.
 He is the Susan Linn Sage Professor emeritus in the Department of Psychology at Cornell University.
-He is known most recently for his research studying how the structure of movies in American cinema has evolved over the years, in terms of physical attributes and narratives.
+Cutting has researched how the physical form and narratives of movies in American cinema have evolved over the years.
 Cutting is also known for his research on the mere exposure effect, on navigation and wayfinding, and biological motion.

 Over the last four decades Cutting's research has revolved around various aspects of perception.
 He has conducted research on the perception of cinema, perception of depth and layout, and art and perception.
 His research interests also include high and popular culture.
 He has published over 150 scientific papers and four books.
 From 2003 to 2007, he served as the editor of the journal Psychological Science.

 Education and early career

 Cutting graduated with a BA in Psychology from the University of North Carolina at Chapel Hill in 1969 and a PhD in Psychology from Yale University in 1973.
 After completing his PhD, he taught at Yale and a year later, he went to Wesleyan University.
 In 1980, Cutting joined the Cornell faculty as an associate professor in the Psychology department.
 In 1977-78, he was a visiting scholar at Stanford University and in 1983-84 a visiting scientist at the Atari Sunnyvale Research Laboratory.